Sanath1947/Happy_Birthday/README.md

 - API endpoints secured with API Gateway
 - S3 bucket configured with appropriate CORS and security policies
 - Environment variables for sensitive information
+- IAM roles and policies for least privilege access
+- VPC for network isolation
+- CloudTrail for audit logging
+- CloudWatch for monitoring and alerting

 ## 🌐 Deployment

-The application is deployed using AWS Amplify for the frontend and backend services.
-The deployment process includes:
+The application can be deployed using various AWS services:

-1. Frontend deployment through AWS Amplify
+1. **Simple Deployment**: AWS Amplify for frontend and backend
-2. Backend services deployment using AWS Amplify
-3. Database setup in DynamoDB
-4. S3 bucket configuration for media storage
-5. CloudFront distribution setup
+2. **Standard Deployment**: EC2, ELB, ASG, and S3
+3. **Advanced Deployment**: Elastic Beanstalk with custom configuration
+4. **Enterprise Deployment**: Multi-region deployment with Route 53 and CloudFront

 ## 📝 License